pip-services/pip-services-docs/content/en/python/recipes/mongodb_persistence/_index.md

 ```

 Likewise, a connection can be configured using a configuration file.
 In this case, there exist two approaches:
-1. configuring multiple persistences using a common MongoDbConnection.
+1. configuring multiple persistences using a common **MongoDbConnection**.
-2. configuring a single persistence with its own, private MongoDbConnection.
+2. configuring a single persistence with its own, private **MongoDbConnection**.

-To perform configuration using a single MongoDbConnection, one of the following descriptors should be used:
+To perform configuration using a single **MongoDbConnection**, one of the following descriptors should be used:

 ```pip-services:connection:mongodb:*:1.0 or pip-services3:connection:mongodb:*:1.0.```